Exchange Students

 INTERNATIONAL PROGRAM

-The University of Applied Sciences Kufstein Tirol offers a special International Program (IP) to incoming students from its partner universities.
-It includes lectures in English that have been specially developed for incoming students, as well as courses taught in English as part of all bachelor's degree programs.
-The IP lecture plan is attended by both incoming and regular students, promoting international student exchange.
+The University of Applied Sciences Kufstein Tirol offers a special International Program (IP) to exchange students from its partner universities.
+It includes lectures in English that have been specially developed for exchange students, as well as courses taught in English as part of all bachelor's degree programs.
+The IP lecture plan is attended by both exchange and regular students, promoting international contact among students.
 The subjects are taught by professors from the FH Kufstein Tirol and international guest professors and cover topics such as

 The International Relations Office (IRO) regularly offers courses such as Austrian Culture and History and German Language to give incoming students an insight into Austrian history and culture as well as an easy discovery of the study location Kufstein.
 During their stay, exchange students receive extensive support, advice and information about the degree program from the International Relations Office of the FH Kufstein Tirol.